SrushtiRindhe09/codewitzz-fsd-training/html/html-readme.md

-## HTML(Hypertext Markup Language)
+# HTML(Hypertext Markup Language)
+## '<h1>'to'<h6>'
-The h1 to h6 tags are used to define HTML headings. h1 defines the most important heading and h6 defines the least important heading.
+-The h1 to h6 tags are used to define HTML headings.
+-h1 defines the most important heading and h6 defines the least important heading.